Democrats swiftly raised $80M after court overturned Roe

 “When Democrats (spend) 1-to-1 with Republicans in legislative races, we win them,” said Greg Goddard, a Florida Democrat who raises money for national and state campaigns.
 “But when it’s 3-to-1, or 4-to-1, we get clobbered.”

-Amanda Litman, co-founder of the group Run For Something, which recruits candidates to run for school board races, city councils and legislatures, said Democrats have a woeful track record when it comes to investing in down-ballot races that also build a bench of future talent.
+Amanda Litman, co-founder of the group Run For Something, which recruits candidates to run for school boards, city councils and legislatures, said Democrats have a woeful track record when it comes to investing in down-ballot races that also build a bench of future talent.

 “The worst laws are going to come from the reddest states, and they are not going to stay in those red state borders.
 So what are you going to do to mitigate the harm?”
 Litman said after the abortion ruling.
 “I want to see Joe Biden doing fundraisers for the DLCC and the DGA.”